zkswol/WheelEat/CLOUDFLARE_DEPLOYMENT.md

 # Cloudflare Pages Deployment Guide

-This repository is configured for deployment on Cloudflare Pages with no build command and no framework.
+This repository is configured for deployment on Cloudflare Pages.
+The build command installs dependencies and builds the React frontend.

 ## Structure